-Senet server is cloud based and works with three major cloud service providers: AWS, Microsoft Azure, and Digital Ocean.
-Multilingual support team creates the server and provides all details, making it all pretty convenient for business owners.
-It doesn’t need a separate PC for its admin panel — owners and staff can access all the necessary information from a browser in any part of the world.
-Client interface is installed on every connected computer blocking the access to Windows, and offers customers to browse through games and applications available, adjust their account settings, and even watch Twitch streams.
+SENET doesn’t need a separate PC to administrate the venue — owners and staff can access all the necessary information about computers from a browser in any part of the world.
+Client interface, or Shell, is installed on every connected machine blocking the access to Windows.
+Additionally, Shell offers customers to browse through games and applications available, adjust their personal account settings, and get loyalty bonuses.

-Senet has a modular structure, which means that internet cafe owners can choose features they need for day-to-day operations and get rid of those that are irrelevant to their business.
-Such selectiveness can optimize costs, while also can simplify the interface, making it less bulky and overwhelming for staff to use.
+SENET has a modular structure, which means that internet cafe owners can choose features they need for day-to-day operations and get rid of those that are irrelevant to their business.
+Such selection optimizes costs, while also simplifies the interface, making it less bulky and overwhelming for staff to use.

 Popular modules include, but are not limited to:

-- Diskless solution, or SenetBoot, that is designed to make system and game updates quicker for venues with a big amount of PCs.
-It is also a great tool to deal with viruses and trojans that can accidentally get into the system.
-Internet cafes that run on diskless solutions simply have to reboot computers to erase the malware from them or discard any changes that customers make during each PC session.
+- Diskless solution SENET Boot.
+It is designed to make software and game updates quicker for venues with a big number of computers.
+It is also a great tool to deal with viruses that accidentally get into the system.
+Internet cafes that run on diskless solutions simply have to reboot computers to erase the malware or discard any changes to system folders that customers make during their gaming sessions.

-- Booking module that allows customers to reserve their favorite PC online with no help from venue staff.
-Booking is available through a public link that can be placed anywhere on the internet, but requires customers to be registered users of the cafe.
-If first time customers would like to book a PC, they can create accounts on their own without having to visit the premises.
+- Booking module is a SENET addon that allows customers to reserve their favorite seat online.
+Booking is available through a public link that can be placed anywhere on the internet, providing a virtual map of seats at a net cafe.
+If first-time visitors would like to book a computer or a gaming console, they create personal accounts without even having to visit the premises.
 This module might be useful for any modern internet cafe, regardless of its primary service.

 - Shop and client orders.
-While cash desk with X and Z-reports are available in any subscription pack, Senet users can choose to have in-built shop option to enable their customers to order products, time, and offers directly from their seat.
+While digital cash register with X and Z-reports are available in any subscription pack, SENET users on Premium can choose to have a built-in shop option.
+This will allow their customers to order products, gaming time, and offers directly from their seat.

-- Tournament module is designed for gaming centers.
-It provides easy tools to organize local tournaments and integrate game stats into global league ecosystems.
-Customers of gaming centers participating in tournaments through Senet are able to move up the global leaderboard, getting opportunities to compete against professional esports athletes.
-This feature is being developed in association with WePlay Esports and is announced to be coming soon.
+- Tournament module is an addon designed specifically for gaming centers.
+It provides easy tools to create automated tournament brackets and integrate game stats into global league ecosystems.
+This feature is being developed at the moment and is announced to be coming soon.

 Small hotels and motels usually have a public WiFi spot or provide internet access through a couple of PCs in the lobby.
 To bill patrons for the time spent on the internet, while also limiting users by bandwidth, hotel owners would often come across Antamedia’s solution.
 Since 2001, it is a well-known name on the market if there’s a need to set up public internet access points — so let’s have a look at its key points and specifications.